AcheronProject/SharkPCB/README.md

 # SharkPCB project

 This is an ongoing project to make a freely available and customizable 40% Keyboard PCB.
+The PCB is compatible with Planck cases and plates.

 Currently two branches are available.
 The first, UndecidedSharkPCB, is an ortho keyboard PCB.
 Second is the DecidedShark, which is staggered.